 Dogs that inhale mold spores often develop itchy skin.
 Symptoms of inhalant allergies typically occur in dogs under three years old, although dogs of any age can develop allergies.

-Mold is the most common inhalant allergen in dogs.
-However, other airborne allergens, such as dust mites and pollens, can also cause problems for your dog's health.
+While mold is the most common inhalant allergen in dogs, other airborne allergens, such as dust mites and pollens, can also cause problems for your dog's health.

 Symptoms of Mold Allergies in Dogs